The Latin Expression and Theological Meaning

 We shall next begin the second half of the course which will focus on the four interpretative keys for understanding a ritual action, or in this case a collect offered in its ritual context.
 We present each of these four interpretative keys as a pair:

-anamnesis is understood according to the presentation of Prof. De Zan in terms of ritual narrative and ritual programme.
+anamnesis is understood according to the presentation of Prof. De Zan in terms of the narrative of the saving works of God and celebrating the ritual programme

-Epiclesis is understood in terms of the presentation of one’s self to God in prayer, paired with the Spirit active in the liturgical action.
-This double procession leads to an encounter in which the human person is changed in the following two ways.
+Epiclesis is understood in terms of the presentation of one’s self to God in prayer at the prompting of the Holy Spirit, and the invocation of God.
+As we process to meet Christ the one coming, this double procession leads to an encounter in which the human person is changed in the following two ways

 Eschatology is the graced process of transcending one’s former self in order to become one’s self anew in a greater communion.
-By such stages of human maturation a person cooperates in one’s own graced transformation into the image of Christ.
-This is lived in daily life, according to the Gospel of Matthew chapter 25, by our moral behaviour in the world.
+By such stages of human maturation a person cooperates in one’s own graced transformation into the body of Christ.
+This is lived in daily life, according to the Gospel of Matthew chapter 25, by our moral behaviour in the world

 Theosis is the graced experience of coming to full human personhood, that is to share on a human level in the personal way of being proper to the Divine Trinity.
-This is an experience of exercising freedom in a bond of love.
+This is experienced in the personal exercise of freedom in a bond of love.

 For the discussion of Theosis, see the comments of Norman Russell on the contribution of John Zizioulas in N. Russell, The Doctrine of Deification in the Greek Patristic Tradition (Oxford Early Christian Studies), Oxford UP, Oxford 2006, 318.